There are 2 types of editing in medical transcription: verbatim and light.

 You will find that after doing transcription for a while you will start to make these types of changes automatically or “on the fly” without having to read through your dictation to find the errors.
 I’m not saying you should not read through the document you just transcribed, but you will find yourself spotting and correcting these types of errors as they happen and proofing will become that much easier.

-In conclusion of this section we will leave you with a few examples of light editing as follows:
+In conclusion of this section we will leave you with a few examples of light editing in medical transcription as follows:

 As dictated: The patient come in today for a physical exam.

-Light edited: The patient came in today for a physical exam.
+Light editing: The patient came in today for a physical exam.

 As dictated: Mrs. Jones came in today for a routine physical exam and upon palpation of the left breast a soft mass was found so she will be sent for a mammogram and she will follow up with me in 2 weeks.